 Anna Dix

+Principal, Structural Engineer

-Ms. Dix is a registered structural engineer in California with experience in the design and analysis of various steel and concrete structures.
+Ms. Dix has experience in the design and analysis of various steel and concrete structures.
 Her focus is on ship-to-shore cranes and other structures that reside next to, in, or on top of the water, such as heavy lift and container handling equipment, wharves, and floating cranes.
 She likes earthquake and fatigue engineering topics and working with clients.

 Leah Olson

+Principal, Professional Engineer

 Ms. Olson has managed multiple wharf and float projects, and has participated in the design, analysis, and modification of wharf and float structures, container cranes, steel barges, and other rigging structures.
 She has evaluated the behavior of various concrete and steel structures using finite element analysis (FEA) computer software.
 Her work includes project management, structural analysis and design, and site inspection and reporting.

 Di Liu

+Principal, Professional Engineer

 Mr. Liu is an experienced designer and project manager.
 His work includes structural analysis, design review, modification review, and feasibility studies of container cranes, wharves, and other structures.